chainyo/tensorshare/docs/usage/tensorshare_server.md

 * `url`: The URL of the server.
 This is the URL that the client will use to connect to the server.
 It should be a valid URL, including the protocol (e.g. `http://localhost:5000` or `https://example.com`).

-* `ping`: The path to the healthcheck endpoint.
+* `ping`: The path to the health-check endpoint.
 This is the path that the client will use to check if the server is available.
 It should be a valid string, without the leading slash (e.g. `ping` or `healthcheck`).
 It will be `ping` by default.

-* `receive_tensor`: The path to the endpoint that will receive the tensor.
+* `receive_tensor`: The path to the endpoint receiving the tensor.
 This is the path that the client will use to send the tensor to the server.
-It should be a valid string, without the leading slash (e.g. `receive_tensor` or `tensors`).
+It should be a valid string without the leading slash (e.g. `receive_tensor` or `tensors`).
 It will be `receive_tensor` by default.

 * `response_model`: The response model that the server will return to the client.
 It should be a subclass of `BaseModel` from [Pydantic](https://docs.pydantic.dev/latest/usage/models/#basic-model-usage).
-It will be `DefaultResponse` by default which is a simple model returning a `message` string.
+It will be `DefaultResponse` by default, a simple model returning a `message` string.

 ## Create a config - `from_dict`

-The `from_dict` method is used to create a `TensorShareServer` config from a dictionary.
+The `from_dict` method creates a `TensorShareServer` config from a dictionary.

 ```python
 from tensorshare import DefaultResponse, TensorShareServer